-Investing activities include but are not limited to the purchase and/or sale of long-term assets (land, buildings and equipment, etc.).
+Investing activities include but are not limited to the purchase and/or sale of long-term assets (land, buildings, equipment, etc.).

-This section also includes the purchase and sale of investments by the company, in other institutions.
+This section also includes the purchase and sale of investments by the company in other institutions.

 Financing Activities:

 The financing activities section shows the cash inflows and outflows from the company’s financing activities.